JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

 fun run() {
     global.add(Resource())
-    // The test would fail if you removed the next line global.clear()
+    // The test will fail if you remove the next line global.clear()
 }

 @Test
 fun test() {
     val before = getUsage()
-    // A separate function is used to be sure that all temporaries are cleaned run()
+    // A separate function is used to ensure that all temporary objects are cleared run()
     val after = getUsage()
     assertEquals(before, after)